rachita18144/sql-query-tool-ui/README.md

 The following approaches helped in performance optimisation:
 1. I have made sure that the page load time is optimal so that users can interact seamlessly with the app.
-2. Used lazy loading of components i.e loaded the table component only when required.
+2. Removed any unused styles and imports to reduce bundle size.
-3. Memoised children components which are not supposed to be re-rendered whenever parent component is re-rendered.
+4. Memoised children components which are not supposed to be re-rendered whenever parent component is re-rendered.
-4. Created small re-usable components where-ever possible.
+5. Created small re-usable components where-ever possible.

+Some other Performance Optimisation techniques which could have been used here but not required as of now:
+- Once we integrate other features as well in the Application to make it Production ready, the build size would increase considerably.
+To manage this, we can use lazy loading i.e import components only when necessary (on demand loading).
+- Advanced hooks like `useCallback` and `useMemo` could be used wherever necessary.